jweber/WcfClientProxyGenerator/README.md

     	c.SetDelayPolicy(() => new ExponentialBackoffDelayPolicy(TimeSpan.FromMilliseconds(500)));
     });

+#### OnCallBegin
+Event handler that is fired immediately before a service request is made.

+#### OnCallSuccess
+Event handler that is fired after the service request completes successfully.
+Returns the count of call attempts made and the overall elapsed time that the request took.

 #### OnBeforeInvoke & OnAfterInvoke
 Allows configuring event handlers that are called every time a method is called on the service.
 Events will receive information which method was called and with what parameters in the `OnInvokeHandlerArguments` structure.

-The OnBeforeInvoke event will fire every time a method is attempted to be called, and thus can be fired multiple times if you have a retry policy in place.
+The `OnBeforeInvoke` event will fire every time a method is attempted to be called, and thus can be fired multiple times if you have a retry policy in place.
-The OnAfterInvoke event will fire once after a successful call to a service method.
+The `OnAfterInvoke` event will fire once after a successful call to a service method.

 For example, to log all service calls: